+Creamy, rich Risotto Milanese from Milan is like receiving a big, warm, comforting hug.
+It is a bit laborious to make, but it is worth the effort.
 This recipe reminds me of my childhood when my dad used to cook risotto on Sundays.
-It comes from Lombardy, in the North of Italy, where my dad was born and it is a typical Sunday dish, as it takes quite a long time to prepare-slow down your life pace and enjoy this tempting delicacy!
+It comes from Lombardy, in the north of Italy where my dad was born and where this is a typical Sunday dish.
+It takes quite a long time to prepare, so slow down and enjoy this magnificent dish.

 Where does risotto originally come from?

-Several anecdotes and interesting stories deal with Risotto Milanese- according to the most famous one, it was born in 1574, as a joke which took place at the wedding reception of the daughter of a Flemish painter who was working at the glass windows in the Duomo of Milan.
-The legend says that Zafferano (saffron in Italian), the painter’s assistant, used to add some spices to his colors to make them brighter.
-At the wedding reception, Zafferano’s habit conquered the kitchen too, and as a joke, he made the cook add some saffron into the risotto which used to be season only with butter.
-The guests surprisingly appreciated it since saffron had not only added a bright color, but also plenty of flavor.
-Moreover, its golden color was regarded as the symbol of wealth and prosperity!
+Several interesting anecdotes and intriguing stories surround Risotto Milanese.
+According to the most famous one, it was created in 1574 as a joke which took place at the wedding reception of the daughter of a Flemish painter who was working on the glass windows in the Duomo, the cathedral, of Milan.
+The legend says that Zafferano (saffron in Italian) the painter’s assistant would add some spices to his colors to make them brighter.
+During the wedding reception, as a joke, Zafferano convinced the cook to put some saffron into the risotto which, at that time, was only seasoned with butter.
+The guests showed great appreciation since saffron had not only added a bright color, but it had also added plenty of flavor.
+Moreover, its golden color was regarded as the symbol of wealth and prosperity.

 What is Risotto Milanese made of?

-This very old recipe used to be made of some ingredients which are not very common nowadays (or at least, I do not use myself): rice, onion, meat broth, Parmigiano reggiano cheese, butter, saffron, and bone marrow, which is not used in homemade risotto recipe any more, but the most traditional restaurants in Lombardy still add it.
+This very old recipe used to be made with some ingredients that are not commonly used nowadays: rice, onion, meat broth, Parmigiano Reggiano cheese, butter, saffron, and bone marrow, the latter which I never use even though some of the more traditional restaurants in Lombardy still add it.

 What kind of rice do you use for Risotto Milanese?

-Arborio rice best fits this recipe: its pulp short white grain may absorb a significant quantity of liquid without losing its compact texture.
-It is the most refined kind of rice.
+Look for only top-quality rice such as Arborio or Carnaroli.
+Arborio rice fits this recipe best as its short, white grain will absorb a significant quantity of liquid without losing its compact texture.

 How do you know when your risotto is done?

-- Cut down on broth and reduce the cooking time if you like a more compact risotto, or increase them if you want it softer and creamier;
+- Cut down on the broth and reduce the cooking time if you like a more compact risotto, or increase it if you want it softer and creamier;

-- If you have added too much broth, increase to high heat to make it evaporate; be careful: it may stick to the bottom easily.
+- If you added too much broth, increase the heat to make the liquid evaporate; be careful as the rice can stick to the bottom easily.

 Mantecare means to cook until creamy: it is much more than stirring.
-You have to remove the pan from the heat and add some butter or a fat ingredient when the rice is done.
+You have to remove the pan from the heat and add some butter when the rice is done.

-- add cold butter which makes risotto unforgettably creamy;
+- add cold butter which makes the risotto unforgettably creamy;

-- add high quality grated cheese, Grana Padano or Parmigiano Reggiano.
-Do not exaggerate with the quantity: risotto must preserve its natural tastes;
+- add high quality grated cheese: Grana Padano or Parmigiano Reggiano.

-- Remove the risotto from the heat, leave it rest for a couple of minutes and then add cold butter and Parmigiano, stir well and cover with a lid.
-Let it sit for another couple of minutes;
+- Remove the risotto from the heat, leave it to rest for a couple of minutes, and then add cold butter and the Parmigiano.
+Stir well and cover with a lid and let it sit for another couple of minutes;

-- Move the pan vigorously and stir gently with a wooden spoon not to crash the rice grains.
+- Be careful to stir it gently with a wooden spoon.
 This final operation makes the risotto more uniform and creamier.

 What can you serve risotto with?